 A major new book made especially to accompany the exhibition will be available for purchasing in the gallery.
 As well as looking back over Hart’s career, it includes installation photography of the show in Edinburgh, and new writing by Fruitmarket director Fiona Bradley, Director of Tate Liverpool Helen Legg, and artist and filmmaker Sarah Wood.
 It also includes a new short story written by writer Ali Smith, inspired by visits to Emma Hart’s studio during the making of Banger.

-Image credit: Green Light, 2018.
-Ceramic, Perspex and steel.
+Image credit: Just Because You’re Paranoid Doesn’t Mean They Aren’t After You, 2018.
+Ceramic.
 Courtesy the artist and The Sunday Painter, London.

 Photograph: Ruth Clark.
 Courtesy The Fruitmarket Gallery, Edinburgh.